Public Affairs Internship

 The Political Science Department also oversees the Sara Katherine Ullman Memorial Internship, which awards one Ohio University student the opportunity to intern with Amnesty International each summer.
 The Ullman award also comes with a $2,500 stipend to cover living expenses.

 Interns work with a wide range of organizations and people.
-They are asked to do everything from copying bills to writing legislation that other interns copy.
+They are asked to do everything from constituent services to assisting with drafting policies and research reports.
 Some students work just a few hours a week; others work full-time; still others spread their internships over more than one semester.
 The choice is the student's.
-The nature of an internship depends on what the student puts into it.
+The nature of an internship depends on the student's interests and goals.

 Students should take a moment to become familiar with the program and its requirements; then start looking for their perfect internship!